 Founders Service Agreement

-For companies looking to raise funding: This agreement sets out how you and any co-founders, will work to build your business and what to do in the event of a dispute.
+For companies looking to raise funding where the Founders are being paid a salary: This agreement sets out how you and any co-founders, will work to build your business and what to do in the event of a dispute.

 Once you're about to do your first funding round or you've begun to pay yourself a salary from your startup, you should upgrade your Founders’ Pledge to a Founders’ Service Agreement.